Informatics professional services price indexes (IPSPI)

 A set of systematized error detection procedures are in place to identify outliers and possible reporting errors.
 For example, a larger than average increase or decrease in one of the items collected will trigger a follow up with the respondent.

-The weights come from Statistics Canada's Central Frame Database and represent the gross business income for each enterprise for the current reference year.
+The weights come from Statistics Canada's Central Frame Database and represent the gross business income for each establishment for the current reference year.
 The weights are updated annually.

 The prices collected for the IPSPI represent the input costs of labour and the realized profit for the firm.
-The labour cost is calculated as the weighted average of the firm's contract fees and wage rates for the year, while the profit portion reported is used to derive the realized net multiplier.
-Both of these inputs are multiplied to arrive at a total price index.
+The labour cost is calculated as the geometric mean of the firm's contract fees and wage rates for the year, while the profit portion reported is used to derive the realized net multiplier.
+Both of these inputs are combined using a geometric average to arrive at a total price index.